|

 How to Plant Strawberries

-The easiest way to grow strawberries is from already-started transplants.
-I suggest checking out your local nursery or buying bare-root strawberries from a reputable online supplier such as Nature Hills Nursery.
+The easiest way to grow strawberries is from already-started transplants from your local nursery or bare root strawberries from a reputable online supplier such as Farm on Central.

-Then once you have your plants, plant them in your prepared garden beds, raised beds, or pots, as soon as all danger of frost has passed.
+Then once you have your plants, plant them in your prepared garden beds, raised beds, or pots, in the fall or as soon as all danger of frost has passed.

 Certain varieties shoot off runners, which then produce daughter plants.
 So typical plant spacing should be around 18” for the majority of plants.